 If the example is modified slightly such that workers in the third category perform labor of complexity x3 = 4 rather than x3 = 3, and all other details are left unchanged, then new value will increase to

 which will reflect an increase in average labor complexity to

-Now, as a consequence of the change in labor complexity, it is highly likely that average productivity will be higher than before the change.
+Now, as a consequence of the change in labor complexity, it is highly likely that average productivity has also changed.
 But since productivity pertains to concrete labor and use values, as opposed to abstract labor and value, any such change in productivity will be reflected in the rate of production of use values and not in the rate of creation of value.
 As before, so long as the average complexity of labor remains unchanged at 1.8, any subsequent variations in productivity will affect real output but have no direct impact on value creation at the macro level.